We were delighted to interview Sophie Jaffe,

 The most important thing about manifestation is that you don’t just make a wish and stare at the stars and pray it comes through.
 You set an intention and then WORK to make it come through

-What’s your definition of mindfulness?
-What is the first step to becoming mindful in your day-to-day life?
+your definition of mindfulness?
+What is the first step to becoming mindful in

 What’s your advice to recent graduates trying to make it as instructors in a big city?
 Do you recall any misadventures when you were starting out?